How to create OAuth2 crednetials for Zoho CRM

 Zoho's Developer Console doesn't let you manually add scopes.

-Instead, Composio provides a "Manage Scopes" field where you can define the access level your integration requires.
+Instead, Composio provides a "Manage Scopes" field to define the access level your integration requires.
 When creating an Auth Config for Zoho in Composio, scroll down to Manage Scopes and add or remove scopes as needed.

-You can learn more about OAuth scopes in the Zoho Books API documentation.
+You can learn more about OAuth scopes in the Zoho API documentation.

 By default, Composio pre-enables these scopes for Zoho CRM integrations: